- Biking Skills and Commuting Resources

 If you work at multiple workplaces, you can register for both teams and log trips for both teams.
 Simply use a different email address for each workplace.

-To log in, enter your email address and password into the boxes in the upper right-hand corner of the home page.
+To log in, click "Register/Sign In" in the top right of the Bike Commute Challenge homepage.
 The first time you log in you will be routed to a page explaining your personal home page.
 When you are ready to continue, click "Go to my home page."